tirelibrary/docs/source/includes/sizes/_sizes_get_id_others.md

-starRating | string | A string containing the loadCapacitySingle | string | A string containing the loadCapacityDual | string | A string containing the maxInflationPressure | string | A string containing the weight | double | A double containing the approvedRimWidth | string | A string containing the measuringRimWidth | string | A string containing the
+starRating | string | A string containing the loadCapacitySingle | string | A string containing the loadCapacityDual | string | A string containing the maxInflationPressure | integer | A string containing the weight | double | A double containing the approvedRimWidth | string | A string containing the measuringRimWidth | string | A string containing the